Smallpox: Prevention

 The earliest procedure used to prevent smallpox was inoculation with variola minor virus (a method later known as variolation after the introduction of smallpox vaccine to avoid possible confusion), which likely occurred in India, Africa, and China well before the practice arrived in Europe.
 The idea that inoculation originated in India has been challenged, as few of the ancient Sanskrit medical texts described the process of inoculation.
 Accounts of inoculation against smallpox in China can be found as early as the late 10th century, and the procedure was widely practiced by the 16th century, during the Ming dynasty.
 If successful, inoculation produced lasting immunity to smallpox.
 Because the person was infected with variola virus, a severe infection could result, and the person could transmit smallpox to others.
-Variolation had a 0.5–2 percent mortality rate, considerably less than the 20–30 percent mortality rate of the disease.
+Variolation had a 0.5–2 percent mortality rate, considerably less than the 20–30 percent mortality rate of smallpox.
 Two reports on the Chinese practice of inoculation were received by the Royal Society in London in 1700; one by Dr. Martin Lister who received a report by an employee of the East India Company stationed in China and another by Clopton Havers.

 Lady Mary Wortley Montagu observed smallpox inoculation during her stay in the Ottoman Empire, writing detailed accounts of the practice in her letters, and enthusiastically promoted the procedure in England upon her return in 1718.
 According to Voltaire (1742), the Turks derived their use of inoculation from neighbouring Circassia.
 Voltaire does not speculate on where the Circassians derived their technique from, though he reports that the Chinese have practiced it "these hundred years".
 In 1721, Cotton Mather and colleagues provoked controversy in Boston by inoculating hundreds.
 After publishing The present method of inoculating for the small-pox in 1767, Dr Thomas Dimsdale was invited to Russia to variolate the Empress Catherine the Great of Russia and her son, Grand Duke Paul, which he successfully did in 1768.
 In 1796, Edward Jenner, a doctor in Berkeley, Gloucestershire, rural England, discovered that immunity to smallpox could be produced by inoculating a person with material from a cowpox lesion.
 Cowpox is a poxvirus in the same family as variola.
 Jenner called the material used for inoculation vaccine from the root word vacca, which is Latin for cow.
 The procedure was much safer than variolation and did not involve a risk of smallpox transmission.
 Vaccination to prevent smallpox was soon practiced all over the world.
 During the 19th century, the cowpox virus used for smallpox vaccination was replaced by the vaccinia virus.
 Vaccinia is in the same family as cowpox and variola virus but is genetically distinct from both.
 The origin of the vaccinia virus and how it came to be in the vaccine are not known.